 Phone number: 0161 761 2964

-Our lovely Farraday House offers two types of accommodation; 13 supported living studios and 12 independent living apartments and our home is located between Tottington and Bury with frequent bus links to each.
+Our lovely Farraday House offers two types of accommodation; 13 sheltered living studios and 12 independent living apartments and our home is located between Tottington and Bury with frequent bus links to each.
 You'll find companionship and a busy schedule of activities to keep you busy and we love to organise trips out.

 Located in the quiet market town of Radcliffe, Abbeyfield House is a home from home where you'll find caring, friendly and helpful staff who provide a warm and comfortable home for all of our residents.
-Our home has seven studio apartments which all come with a kitchenette, to allow you to prepare light meals and refreshments at your own leisure, and a private en-suite shower room.
+Our home has eight studio apartments which all come with a kitchenette, to allow you to prepare light meals and refreshments at your own leisure, and a private en-suite shower room.
 Ideally located, Abbeyfield House is a just a stone's throw away from Radcliffe town centre and has great transport links to Bury and Manchester.